July 18, 1979

 She was already halfway up the stairs when Lily called after her.
 "He's going to need to be changed.
 Don't try to do that with your powers, all right?"

 Jane paused.
 "Fine," she groused.
 "I only did it the one time.
-It was a really gross diaper."
-She said in her defense before running the rest of the way up the stairs, leaving the two adults alone.
+It was a really gross diaper.
+I still can't look at corn," she said in her defense before running the rest of the way up the stairs, leaving the two adults alone.

 "What was that about Luna?"